Thank you for reading our post, please rate this article at the end.

 During the day, it’s wise to keep all your edibles in a supervised area and not leave them unattended for even a minute.
 Bears can show up any time to your campsite and devour your food, leaving you starving for the rest of the trip.

 Apart from food, other scented items like perfumes, soaps, and lotions can also attract bears to your campsite.
-So, non-scented hygiene items are your go-to.
+So, your go-to is non-scented hygiene items.

 5. Clean Up Immediately After Cooking and Eating